 Essential Films Of New Nigerian Cinema

-For decades prior to the New Nigerian Cinema movement, Nigerian films were mostly shot on analogue video formats such as VHS, and distributed on video cassette that would play in local video parlors across the country.Whether due to increased exposure to foreign films via television or cinema, or just an increased desire for Nigerians to consume homegrown content, the demand for films steadily increased throughout the 1980s and 1990s.
+Due to increased exposure to foreign films via television or cinema, or just an increased desire for Nigerians to consume homegrown content, the demand for cinema steadily increased throughout the 1980s and 1990s.

 Importance Of New Nigerian Cinema

-It was this film that sparked interest in motion picture and led to the setting up of several cinematograph clubs within Lagos by 1897.”The Picture Palace”, a popular cinema hall on Broad Street, was one of these cinematograph clubs.
+”The Picture Palace”, a famous cinema hall on Broad Street, was one of these cinematograph clubs.

 These news readers were usually members of the Egba tribe who spoke English with.